West Ham Corporation Tramways

 Summary

-The uniforms were changed some time around the Great War to a more modern single-breasted design with lapels; these were probably grey serge rather than the earlier blue.
-The badges that were formerly worn on the upright collars were probably now worn on the upper lapels, though conclusive photographic evidence is currently lacking.
+The uniform jackets were restyled around the time of the Great War to a more modern single-breasted design with lapels; these were probably grey serge rather than the earlier blue.
+Circumstantial evidence suggests that the collars bore the standard municipal-device badge on one side and an employee number on the other, both almost certainly brass.

-Tramcar staff were also issued with long, double-breasted greatcoats with two rows of five buttons and high, fold-over collars; the latter initially appear not to have borne any insignia, but very probably bore badges in later years, almost certainly the same as worn on the jackets underneath.
-Like all other London tramway systems, motormen and conductors were required to where enamel Public Carriage Office licences (see link); these took the form of a large oval disc (colours varied over the years) which was hung from a leather strap, usually on the bearer's left breast.
+Tramcar staff were also issued with long, double-breasted greatcoats with five pairs of buttons and high, fold-over collars; the latter initially appear not to have borne any insignia, but very probably bore municipal-device badges in later years.
+Like all other London tramway systems, motormen and conductors were required to where enamel Public Carriage Office licence badges when working (see link); these took the form of a large oval disc (colours varied over the years) which was hung from a leather strap, usually on the bearer's left breast.

-Inspectors initially wore elaborate single-breasted jackets with hidden buttons (or a hook and eye affair) and upright collars; the latter probably bore Inspector in embroidered script lettering, though this cannot be stated with certainty.
-These elaborate jackets probably didn't last long, and were almost certainly replaced by a more practical jacket.
-Caps were in a military style and bore a large oval cap badge, possibly the same pattern worn by tramcar staff.
+grade – 'Inspector' – in embroidered script lettering, though this cannot be stated with certainty.
+These elaborate jackets probably didn't last long, and were almost certainly replaced by a more practical garment.
+The tensioned-crown peaked caps bore a large oval cap badge, possibly the same pattern used for tramcar crews.
 In later years, inspectors were issued with long double-breasted overcoats, possibly made of gabardine.

-The vast majority of UK tramway systems employed female staff during the Great War to replace male staff lost to the armed services; it is however currently unknown whether West Ham did likewise.
+The vast majority of UK tramway systems employed female staff during the Great War to replace male staff lost to the armed services; it is, however, currently unknown whether West Ham Tramways did likewise.

 For a history of the system, see: 'The Tramways of East London' by Rodinglea; The Tramway & Light Railway Society and The Light Railway Transport League (1967).